-(4) JB explains how to use it for stress management and breaking a self-defeating habit.
+(5) Judson Brewer explains its value for stress management and breaking a self-defeating habit.

 (1) What is/Why to use mindfulness